top of page

 How big is the commitment to join?

 The commitment to dragon boat is as small as you want or as big as you want.
-Recreational members may practice once a month, whereas really dedicated may members practice 3x per week.
+Recreational paddlers may practice once a month, whereas really dedicated paddlers may practice 3x per week.

 Philly Dragon Boat Practice Pennsylvania Dragon Boat Club.jpg